 Entering the saloon through a wide watertight door you are immediately struck by beauty, elegance and openness, this is an area that both flows and provides numerous comfortable seating arrangements.

 The interior of Island Greeter is all high gloss varnished cherry which has been carefully selected and beautifully matched.
-The floors except where specified are traditional varnished cherry and spruce.
+The floors except where specified are traditional varnished teak and spruce.
 The cabin doors have the new magnetic catches.
 All rooms have dimmer switches for the overhead lights.

 Forward of the galley is a hallway which starts outboard to starboard with the electrical panel and finds the owner stateroom immediately to port.
 This aft location is much more comfortable in a seaway and focuses on a large island berth running fore/aft.
 Outboard to port is a built-in changing seat and forward to port is a head with shower.
 There is a full-length dressing mirror.
 A Sharp Aquos flat screen television is mounted on the forward bulkhead below the classic round deck windows.
 There is an incredible amount of storage for clothes with drawers and hanging lockers.
 The owner features a custom HMC inner spring mattress.